Fire Safety Training

 If it’s clear the fire cannot be controlled by a fire extinguisher, evacuate immediately.
 Do not wait around or attempt to manage the fire on your own.
 Follow established evacuation procedures and assist fellow employees along the way.

-Tips to Elevate Safety During Fire Response
+Quick Tips to Improve Safety During Fire Response

 Choose the correct fire extinguisher for the job.
 Certain fire extinguishers are designed to extinguish particular types of fires.
 For example, an extinguisher designed to put out grease fires is not effective against fires caused by ordinary combustibles such as paper and cardboard.